rlang81/Multi-Channel-Mosaicking/README.md

 # Multi-Channel-Mosaicking
-Public repository for multi-channel mosaicking algorithm, as described in JBO publication.
+Public repository for multi-channel mosaicking algorithm, as described in JBO publication: https://doi.org/10.1117/1.JBO.24.12.126002.
 Written in Matlab R2019a (Mathworks).

 Included in this repository is an implementation of graph-cut based stitching, as done by Kose et al., which greatly increases the quality of mosaics.
 This implementation is based on a Matlab wrapper by Shai Bagon: